Squatters, Trespassers, and Holdover Tenants

 Squatters vs. Trespassers vs. Holdover Tenants

-- Holdover tenants may be subject to eviction proceedings or the terms outlined in the original lease agreement regarding holdover tenancy.
+3. Holdover tenants may be subject to eviction proceedings or rely on holdover tenant rights as outlined in the original lease agreement.

 To differentiate between these categories, landlords should review the occupancy status of individuals on the property, including any prior lease agreements or lack thereof.
 Legal guidance from an attorney familiar with landlord-tenant laws in the specific jurisdiction can assist in handling these situations effectively and in compliance with the law.